Wednesday, 27 November 2024

 Georgie Crozier: Yes, I do.
 On a point of order, Acting President, while Mr Galea is having a bit of fun, this is an important issue.
 I would ask you to draw him back to the issue that we are debating.
 This is about this house referring this important issue to the Victorian Ombudsman.

-Harriet Shing: On the point of order, Acting President, Mr Galea not only has been entirely relevant to the motion in his contribution but has been well within his rights to respond to the contributions made by the opposition which in seeking this referral have not been able to identify who the Victorian Ombudsman is.
-In the context of the standing orders, Mr Galea is actually being relevant –
+Harriet Shing: On the point of order, Acting President, Mr Galea not only has been entirely relevant to the motion in his contribution but has been well within his rights to respond to the contributions made by the opposition, which in seeking this referral have not been able to identify who the Victorian Ombudsman is.
+In the context of the standing orders, Mr Galea is being relevant –

 Georgie Crozier: When does a motion have a person’s name in it?
 It’s the Victorian Ombudsman.

 Harriet Shing: Sorry, I am going to pick up the interjection there in response to the point of order.
-Ms Crozier has just asked since when the name of a person actually bears any relevance to the motion.
+Ms Crozier has just asked since when the name of a person actually has any relevance to the motion.
 In fact it is an insult to the Ombudsman that nobody on the opposition benches knows her name.

 Michael GALEA: I will say that Mrs Broad did mouth the name of the Ombudsman to me in that last little section there, so I will acknowledge Mrs Broad for that and acknowledge that once again the Nationals certainly seem to be running rings around their coalition partners.
 I do not know why they continue to put up with them, Mrs Broad.

 At any rate, if Ms Crozier was listening to the start of my contribution, she would have heard me genuinely very earnestly talking about the impact this has had on students.
 Indeed I have actually had some conversations with some VCE students as well, some children of family friends, about the impact that this has had.
-As I mentioned earlier, some close friends of mine who are in the teaching profession who teach VCE subjects have been frustrated by this as well, as I know the minister is, which is why we have seen this decisive, swift action taken, unlike a political witch-hunt put forward by those in the opposition today that would do nothing other than try to find some other embarrassment for the government.
+As I mentioned earlier, some close friends of mine who are in the teaching profession and teach VCE subjects have been frustrated by this as well, as I know the minister is, which is why we have seen this decisive, swift action taken, unlike the political witch-hunt put forward by those in the opposition today that would do nothing other than try to find some other embarrassment for the government.
 They know that, day in and day out, this is a government, under the leadership of Ben Carroll as Deputy Premier and education minister and Jacinta Allan as Premier, that is delivering for Victorians and is delivering for Victorian school students.
-If you look at the $400 school saving bonus, if you look at the all the new schools, Mrs Hermans, in the electorates that we cover in South-Eastern Metropolitan, in Berwick alone we are building more schools in that one electorate than those opposite built across the state in their entire four years in office.
+If you look at the $400 school saving bonus, if you look at all the new schools, Mrs Hermans, in the electorates that we cover in South-Eastern Metropolitan – in Berwick alone we are building more schools in that one electorate than those opposite built across the state in their entire four years in office.
 They never care about education.
 They say the right things in opposition and then they get elected.
 Oh, here we go.

 Ann-Marie Hermans: On a point of order, Acting President, this is actually not relevant to this particular motion.
 I think that we need to really stick to the fact that this is a motion about a situation where exams have been leaked.
 The member needs to stick to that because there are students whose futures are being impacted by this.
 It has nothing to do with where the schools are in his region.

-Michael GALEA: Further to the point of order, Acting President –
+Michael GALEA: Further to the point of order, Acting President – (Time expired)

 David ETTERSHANK (Western Metropolitan) (16:45): I want to make a brief contribution on this motion from Ms Crozier and thank her for bringing this matter before the Legislative Council.
 I think it is most appropriate that this issue, which is causing concern widely, is appropriately ventilated.
 VCE exams are a big thing.
 I think we all know that.
-Whether you are a student or whether you are a parent or a family member, the VCE exam is exciting, it is challenging and it can be pretty bloody scary to be honest I think for many people who have been through this process.
+Whether you are a student or whether you are a parent or a family member, the VCE exam is exciting, it is challenging and it can be pretty bloody scary, to be honest, I think, for many people who have been through this process.
 Either way it is a big thing, and it is a reasonable expectation, whether you are a student, whether you are a parent, whether you are a family member or whether you are a teacher, that the exam process is done properly and it is done fairly, and what has happened does not reflect those values.
 What has happened is absolutely unacceptable.

 We have taken the time to read into this matter, as I suppose has everyone who has been following the news.
 We have also spoken with people directly involved.
 Can I just say, in terms of Ms Crozier’s contribution, and I will say it on the record, that I have not spoken to anyone from the –

 Georgie Crozier: Rachel told me.
-Rachel told me.

 David ETTERSHANK: Ms Crozier, please.
 Let me say it, and then you can disagree if you want to.
 I have not spoken with anyone from the AEU, and I think it is possibly relevant to bear in mind –